ndry/hash-competition-onchain/README.md

 Anyone can claim any amount of any solutions, but has to provide bet amount for each claim.

-Should one secceed to reclaim others solution claim, when the transaction was published, but not included into blockchain yet, they would still need to provide the bet amount, but will not be able to ever submit a solution.
+*Attack:* Should one secceed to reclaim other player's solution claim, when the transaction was broadcasted, but not included into blockchain yet, they would still need to provide the bet amount, but will not be able to ever submit a solution (as they do not know it).
 Unfortunatelly, the original solution finder won't be able to claim that solution.

 ## Further research and development